-Disciplinary Probation is an action which specifies that a student's continued membership at the University is in jeopardy.
-Additional offenses or violations of the conditions of probation will result in severe sanctions, including possible suspension or expulsion from the University.
-Disciplinary Probation lasts for a stated period of time, and during which time a student's eligibility for certain academic or extra-curricular organizations or programs may be restricted.
+Disciplinary Probation is a defined period of time during which a student is not in good disciplinary standing and serves as an official notice that a student's continued membership at the University is in jeopardy.
+Additional offenses or violations of the conditions of Disciplinary Probation will result in more severe sanctions, including suspension or expulsion from the University.
+Eligibility for certain academic or extra-curricular organizations or programs may be restricted while a student is on Disciplinary Probation.